mohibrehman31/IPT_Project-Mobile/README.md

 # IPT_Project-Mobile
-##Student Attendance System
+## Student Attendance System
-###Group Members: Mohib ur Rehman, Midhat karim, Rutba Asghari, Tatheer Fatima, Subhan Saleem
+### Group Members: Mohib ur Rehman, Midhat karim, Rutba Asghari, Tatheer Fatima, Subhan Saleem
-Sir we have implemented all the functionalities accoring to our project requirements.
+##### Sir we have implemented all the functionalities accoring to our project requirements.
+MVC architecture being used using Api based controllers.
+All the front end applications are linked to single Backend.

 # Steps To Start
 => Open Backend Folder and start ProjectBackend.sln in web.config inside connection string